slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You’re going to make mistakes in life.
 It’s what you do after the mistakes that counts."
 -- Brandi Chastain*

+> *"Failure is only the opportunity to begin again more intelligently."
+-- Henry Ford*

 ### On anger

 > *"The more you know who you are, and what you want, the less you let things upset you."